|

 will be set to indicate the failure reason.

-user may use this call to allocate an rdma_cm_id based on the
+may use this call to allocate an rdma_cm_id based on the results.

-connection, meaning that res->ai_flag does not have RAI_PASSIVE
+meaning that res->ai_flag does not have RAI_PASSIVE set,

-set, rdma_create_ep will automatically create a QP on the
+rdma_create_ep will automatically create a QP on the rdma_cm_id if

-rdma_cm_id if qp_init_attr is not NULL.
-The QP will be
+qp_init_attr is not NULL.
+The QP will be associated with the

-associated with the specified protection domain, if provided, or
+specified protection domain, if provided, or a default protection

 If the rdma_cm_id will be used on the passive side of a

-this call will save the provided pd and qp_init_attr parameters.
+call will save the provided pd and qp_init_attr parameters.
+When

-When a new connection request is retrieved by calling
+a new connection request is retrieved by calling rdma_get_request,

-connection will automatically be associated with a QP using the
+automatically be associated with a QP using the pd and

 immediately calling rdma_listen.
 The passive side call